The Oral Remarks Archive

 Directed towards Ranveer Allahabadia for his obscene statements made during an episode of "India's Got Latent".

-12 February 2025
+12 Feb 2025

 Rather than promoting them to be a part of the mainstream of the society by contributing to the development of the nation, are we not creating a class of parasites?